AbdullahBinAfif/CrossDomain-Energy-Forecasting/README.md

 ---

 ## 3. Reproducibility Setup
-This experiment was engineered to run efficiently in **Google Colab** (utilizing a T4 GPU), but can be executed locally.
+This experiment was engineered to run efficiently in **Google Colab Pro** (utilizing a A100 GPU), but can be executed locally.

-Project Structure
-CrossDomain-Energy-Forecasting/
+Project Structure : ( most file not uploaded yet, it will be updated soon ) CrossDomain-Energy-Forecasting/
 │
 ├── ashrae_data/                  # (Locally hosted data directory)